mapping-the-text/mapping-the-text/docs/_pages/conference/2018/cfp.md

 #### conference-2018@mapping-the-text.org

 <p class="lead">Proposals for papers and panels are now being accepted for the
-“Mapping the Text” conference to be held at New York University on Saturday 21 April 2018.
+“Mapping the Text” conference, occurring at New York University on Saturday 21 April 2018.
 The conference will be held in conjunction with the annual Culture Mapping event hosted at New York University, which will occur on Friday 20 April 2018.
 The Culture Mapping event will be hosted by